Monitoring Azure SQL Database with SQL Monitor

-Azure SQL Database is just a SQL Server database under the covers, and so many of the standard database monitoring mechanisms and metrics are available.
-Therefore, SQL Monitor can collect these metrics for all your databases and make the data available in a standard way for your whole SQL Server estate.
-The difference is that you’re now monitoring a SQL Server database on a co-tenanted Azure machine over which you have no responsibility, or access.
+Azure SQL Database is a ‘cloud database’, but it is just a normal SQL Server database under the covers, and so many of the metrics and alerts that you need for monitoring Azure SQL performance are the same as those you need for any other SQL Server instance.
+The difference with Azure SQL DB monitoring is that you’re now dealing with a SQL Server database on a cloud-hosted, co-tenanted Azure machine over which you have no responsibility, or access.
 You don’t, for example, have access to the underlying storage, or to the VM that is hosting the Azure SQL Database.
 This means that some metrics are irrelevant or off-limits.
 For example, there is no equivalent database metric for a server characteristic such as disk space, or machine processor time, and Azure SQL Database does not even support SQL Agent jobs.

 If you use only Azure SQL Database, then you have the option of using the built-in monitoring that is supplied in the Azure Portal to obtain the overview of your entire Azure SQL Server estate, and to see it within the context of your overall Azure resources.
 If, for example, you have mixed types of Azure-hosted databases, including MySQL MongoDB or PostgreSQL you can also include these in your Azure Monitoring.